tailored-automation/puppet-module-patroni/README.md

 The patroni module sets up the following:

+* Install necessary PostgreSQL packages
-* Installs Patroni via package manager
+* Installs Patroni via Pip or package
 * Sets up a systemd based service for Patroni
-* Manages Patroni's configuration at /etc/patroni
+* Manages Patroni's configuration

 ### Setup Requirements

 It is very important that you read up on [how Patroni works](https://github.com/zalando/patroni), as you will also need a variety of other components to accomplish anything useful with Patroni.

-You also need to make sure the patroni package is available somewhere.
+If not installing via Pip and setting `$install_method => 'package'`, you also need to make sure the patroni package is available somewhere.
 For RPM based systems, you can get the package from [here](https://github.com/cybertec-postgresql/patroni-packaging/releases).

-You will also need to get PostgreSQL itself installed yourself.
-Patroni handles starting PostgreSQL on it's own, but you need to get the software installed.
-One pretty easy recommendation I have is to simply pull in [puppetlab's postgresql module](https://forge.puppet.com/puppetlabs/postgresql) and make use of the `postgresql::globals` class.
-We will demonstrate a very simple manifest for that below.

 ### Beginning with patroni